Zapperz0398/File-Backup-System/README.md

 ## Contributing

-Contributions are welcome once the project reaches a more stable state!
+Contributions are welcome!
 If you'd like to contribute to this project, you can start a discussion in the repository to share your ideas, ask questions, or discuss potential contributions with the community.
+You can also reach out to me with the contact info stated bolow!

 ## License